Local high school starts campaign for its largest project since opening in 1957

 The goal is to raise $12 million for the campaign.
 So far, the school has received more than $9 million from donations and sponsors.

-“those we know us who love us who care about a faith based education to come and to see what we have to offer and find out a little bit more about us if you haven’t heard of us.” said Johnson.
+“Those we know us who love us who care about a faith based education to come and to see what we have to offer and find out a little bit more about us if you haven’t heard of u,.” said Johnson.

 McBride says he hopes the student-athletes are pleased with the outcome and for what’s to come in the future.